-Risk Monitoring
+Risk Monitoring and Reporting

-We evaluate changes in the operational risk profile of the firm and our businesses, including changes in business mix or jurisdictions in which we operate, by monitoring the factors noted above at a firmwide level.
+We evaluate changes in our operational risk profile and our businesses, including changes in business mix or jurisdictions in which we operate, by monitoring the factors noted above at a firmwide level.
 We have both preventive and detective internal controls, which are designed to reduce the frequency and severity of operational risk losses and the probability of operational risk events.
 We monitor the results of assessments and independent internal audits of these internal controls.